Deeplodocus/deeplodocus/docs/tutorials/coco.md

               instance_id: 1        # Take the second item - the label
 ```

-!!! note "Why are we using a SourcePointer?"
-    When using torchvision datasets, the input and label entries are loaded together in a list.
-    This does not change how we configure the input source.
-    However, for the label source, we use a SourcePointer to reference the second item from the first (and only) source of the first (input) entry.

 Now, we can include the validation configurations, which will look very similar.
 There are only 4 differences: